 2. Will I be trained?

 Training is provided through local, regional and national trainings and at your weekly unit meetings.
-Trainings cover a wide range of subjects including the guiding Promise and Law, programme planning, outdoor activities, and Code of Ethics.
-For more information see the Adult Training Section.
+Trainings cover a wide range of subjects including the Guiding Promise and Law, programme planning, first aid, outdoor activities, and Code of Ethics.
+For more information see the Adult Training Section

 3. What is a Leader’s warrant?

 A warrant is a licence to be a recognised Leader of the Irish Girl Guides.
-The first stage is to get your assistant warrant.
+The first stage is to get your Assistant Leader warrant.
 Then you can work toward your full warrant.
-Full details are in the Welcome to Guiding book you receive in the Leader Pack.
+Full details are in the Welcome to Guiding book you receive in the Leader Pack or see Warrant Information on the website

 4. Why do I have to be Garda Vetted?